yasen-yankov/ios-docs/Guides/Chart/annotations.md

 ###Grid line###

 The grid line annotation represents a vertical or horizontal line which crosses the entire plot area.
-It is specified by using the TKChartGridLineAnnotation.
+It is specified by using the <code>TKChartGridLineAnnotation</code>.

 The line color can be customized by using the annotation initializer: